Skip to content

 HENRY STNamed for Parmenus C. Henry, owner of P.C.
 Henry’s General Store and other properties in the area, 19th Century

-JOHNSTON CIRNamed for Johnston family who left Annandale, Scotland and arrived in 1722 in area known today as Liberty Corner
+IRVING PLNamed for the Johnston family who left Annandale, Scotland, and arrived in 1722 in an area known today as Liberty Corner

-KINNAN WAYNamed for Mary Lewis Kinnan (1764-1848) captive of the Indians, rescued and returned to Basking Ridge, 1794
+JOHNSTON CIRNamed for Mary Lewis Kinnan (1764-1848) captive of the Indians, rescued and returned to Basking Ridge, in 1794

-KNOLLCROFT RDNamed for estate of Walter Reynolds, most of property now occupied by U.S. Veterans Medical Center, Lyons
+KINNAN WAYNamed for estate of Walter Reynolds, most of property is now occupied by U.S. Veterans Medical Center, Lyons

-LAYTON RDNamed for Peter Layton of Liberty Corner, former mortician, wheelwright and blacksmith, 19th Century
+KNOLLCROFT RDNamed for Peter Layton of Liberty Corner, former mortician, wheelwright, and blacksmith, 19th Century

-LEWIS STNamed for the Edward Lewis family who arrived in the mid 18th Century and contributed to many township activities since 1730’s
+LAYTON RDNamed for the Edward Lewis family who arrived in the 18th Century and contributed to many township activities since 1730’s

-LORD STIRLING RDNamed for Lord Stirling, William Alexander (1726-1783), major general in the continental Army whose estate “Stirling Manor” was built here in 1762
+LEWIS STNamed for Lord Stirling, William Alexander (1726-1783), major general in the Continental Army whose estate “Stirling Manor” was built here in 1762

 LURLINE DRNamed for Lurline Eberkardt, accidentally shot while hunting

-LYONS RDNamed for David Lyons family here in the late 18th Century.
-Family owned land where Lyons Railroad Station is located and had encouraged Bernards to bring first railroad to area in 1872.
+LYONS PLLyons Railroad Station was named for the David Lyons family, who lived here in the late 18th Century.
+The Lyons family owned the land where Lyons Railroad Station is located and encouraged Bernards to bring the first railroad to the area in 1872.

-MILITO WAYNamed for the Milito family who occupied land and have lived there since the late 1800’s
+MEEKER RDNamed for the Milito family who occupied land and have lived there since the late 1800s

 MONROE PLNamed for Monroe F. Ellis for whom Ellis Drive was also named in 1900’s